Mad-MO/ncgol/README.md

 # Ncurses Game of Life

-Currently in the early stages of Development.
+Currently in Development.

+Might still contain a lot of bugs!

 Based on Ncurses.

-Will still contain a lot of bugs!

 ## Description